homemadearcade/zero/notes/OLDCODE.md

           this.setVelocityY(entityModel.speed)
           yVelocityTouched = true
         } else {
-          this.setPosition(this.matterSprite.x, this.matterSprite.y +  entityModel.speed * mod)
+          this.setPosition(this.physicsSprite.x, this.physicsSprite.y +  entityModel.speed * mod)
         }
       }

-      if(this.cursors.space.isDown && this.matterSprite.body.touching.down) {
+      if(this.cursors.space.isDown && this.physicsSprite.body.touching.down) {
         this.setVelocityY(-entityModel.ground)
       }